K7MDL2/KEITHSDR/SDR_RA8875/README.md

     1. Moved some more config related items to RadioConfig.h
     2. Merged Pull Request adding and I2C connected 2x16 char LCD as an Auxillary display showing AF and RF gains, VFOs.
+    3. Added support for I2C connected encoders.
+Using a #define I2C_ENCODER you can choose between GPIO encoder or I2C encoders.
+The VFO encoder is not touched, it is GPIO still.
+Specifically these are the DuPPa.com V2.1 I2C boards that mount either standard small encoders or RGB LED versions with clear shafts and translucent knob caps or rings
+    4. The first I2C encoder usage is the MF knob.
+Using a RGB LED version encoder it behaves exactly as the GPIO connected encoder except it changes colors to RED at min or max values, and GREEN for values in between.
+The color fades when motion stops.
+It lights up when you turn or push thr knob.
+    5. These I2C encoders support push, release and double push events so will be using them for navigation and selections.
+Also press and hold type settings.
+Next up are RF and AF gain pots, and Spectrum Reference Level.
+I am thinking a push of the MF knob rotates through the possible assigned functions (AF, RF, Tune, Ref Level, Atten today) without requiring a menu button be found and pressed.

 ## 3/25/2021